04 June 2019

 Constructing the project on a live university campus.

-As the preferred contractor, the client asked Midas to submit a costed value engineering list along with associated potential risks.
+As preferred contractor, the customer asked Midas to submit a costed value engineering list along with associated potential risks.

 Meeting the unique design requirements of multiple stakeholders.

-Midas won this project on a single stage tender and took on the project at RIBA Stages 4 and 5 and collaborating with our design team, the client and stakeholders to achieve a project that met their requirements.
-Midas completed a collaborative best value review, analysing the design proposals and potential amendments before offering the client £150k of saving opportunities.
-Changes proposed included: revising the elevations to reduce the amount of stonework, saving of £25.5k; amending to an off the shelf cycle store in an amended location, removing the need for a retaining wall, saving £4k; changing the roof design and rationalising the brise soleil at a saving of £53k; amending the entrance design at a saving of £14.5k; installing alternative light fittings at a saving of £6k; and retaining excavated materials on site at a saving of £10.5k.
+Midas won this project on a single stage tender and took on the project at RIBA Stages 4 and 5; collaborating with our design team, the customer and stakeholders to achieve a project that met all requirements.
+Midas completed a collaborative best value review, analysing the design proposals and potential amendments before proposing £150k of saving opportunities.
+Changes included: revising the elevations to reduce the amount of stonework, saving £25.5k; an off-the-shelf cycle store in an amended location, removing the need for a retaining wall and saving £4k; changing the roof design and rationalising the brise soleil at a saving of £53k; amending the entrance design at a saving of £14.5k; installing alternative light fittings at a saving of £6k; and retaining excavated materials on site at a saving of £10.5k.